 EquipmentMetroCast supports the use of DOCSIS 2.0 and 3.0 modems and non-complying standards will not operate with our network's performance standards.
 The following modem models are approved by MetroCast to help ensure the best possible Internet performance: DOCSIS 3.0 Motorola SB6121 and SB6180 modems; DOCSIS 3.0 ARRIS CM820 modems; DOCSIS 3.0 Motorola SBG6580 wireless modems; DOCSIS 3.0 ARRIS DG860A wireless modems; DOCSIS 3.0 ARRIS TG852 and TG862 wireless modem/eMTAs; DOCSIS 3.0 ARRIS CM820 modems; and DOCSIS 3.0 ARRIS TM822 eMTAs.
 Customers may rent modems from us, or obtain them from a third party.
 Voice eMTAs may only be rented from MetroCast, as eMTAs purchased from third parties are not permitted on our network.

 Existing MetroCast Customers

-Existing MetroCast customers who have any questions or wish to lodge a complaint concerning MetroCast's Internet services or policies should contact our technical support department at (800) 210-8470.
+Existing MetroCast customers who have any questions or wish to lodge a complaint concerning MetroCast's Internet services or policies should contact your local MetroCast Technical Support department.